Changelog

 )

-The only types that can be interpolated are String
+The only types that can be interpolated are String, Int, Short, Long, Float, Double, JsValue and Option and Output

 of the former (in whatever amount of nesting).
 If you need to interpolate a more complex type it's advised to derive a JsonFormat